Mec-iS/cybint/README.md

 principles and patterns).
-After presenting the continuity between seminal concepts in Cybernetics, Information Theory, Network Analysis, AI practices on one side and cognitive behaviour by leveraging a minimalist approach to cybernetic systems based on the concept of capacity of network; the text tries to establish continuity between networks represented as graphs, pattern recognition/decision-making and the concept of interface to define logical rule-based automata like: a rule-based descriptive construct for an ’economy of information exchange’ between systems (or an ’economy of time’), a rule-based framework for approaching the hard problem of consciousness.
-These are critical waypoints in navigating fast-growing knowledge- intensive landscapes.
-This review into patterns of growing complexity is concluded with an hypothesis that aims to extend Ashby’s definition of machine to include interfaces.
+After presenting the continuity between seminal concepts in Cybernetics, Information Theory, Network Analysis, AI practices on one side and cognitive behaviour by leveraging a minimalist approach to cybernetic systems based on the concept of capacity of network; the text tries to establish the concept of interface to define logical rule-based automata that can be considered sharable instances of a self-model approach to consciousness: in first instance, a rule-based descriptive construct for an ’economy of information exchange’ between systems (or an ’economy of time’), and in second instance a rule-based framework for approach- ing the hard problem of consciousness.
+These are critical waypoints in navigating fast-growing knowledge-intensive landscapes.
+This review into patterns of growing complexity is concluded with an hypothesis that aims to extend Ashby’s definition of machine to include interfaces to represent self-modeling.